 Acknowledge and apologize: Do not argue with customers about their feelings.
 Instead, thank them for their feedback and apologize if they had a negative experience.
 Even if you haven’t done anything wrong, your eagerness to help says a lot.

 Be specific: Online review sites aren’t the same as courtrooms.
 It isn’t the place to get into a fact-checking dispute.
 However, you can respond briefly to the reviewer’s issue to demonstrate that you’re paying attention and inform them that your beliefs conflict with theirs.

 Move the discussion offline: Keep your online interactions to a bare minimum.
-Instead, offer to talk about the matter over the phone, email, or in person.
+Instead, offer to talk about the matter over the phone, by email, or in person.

 Bonus tips for handling negative reviews